-Now, I’m not suggesting these editorial teams shouldn’t have to care about accessibility—we all have to care about the web we broke, and urgently.
-But since all of these demos are unusable, and in eerily similar ways, I have to imagine there are broader, cross-team issues at work here.
+Now, I’m not suggesting these editorial teams shouldn’t have to care about accessibility.
+We all have to care about the web we broke, and urgently.
+But since all of these demos are unusable, and in eerily similar ways, I have to imagine there are broader issues at work here.

 Since the beginning, Google has insisted AMP is the best solution for the web’s performance problem.
 And Google’s used its market dominance to force publishers to adopt the framework, going so far as to suggest that AMP’s the only format you need to publish pages on the web.
 But we’ve reached a point where AMP may “solve” the web’s performance issues by supercharging the web’s accessibility problem, excluding even more people from accessing the content they deserve.

 There’ll be more to come, I’m sure.